Queeneth Agbor

 Queeneth Agbor (born in Calabar) is a Nigerian actress and media personality.
 Raised in Calabar, she graduated in microbiology from the University of Calabar.
 She relocated to Lagos, after feeling that people were "pressurising" her to become an actress.

-She has since become known for her roles in Nollywood films such as Painful Kingdom with Olu Jacobs, Hooked with Francis Duru and The Movement.
+She has become known for her roles in Nollywood films such as Painful Kingdom with Olu Jacobs, Hooked with Francis Duru and The Movement.

 Career

 Agbor enrolled in the Lagos-based Royal Arts Academy, where she studied acting for three months.
 In October 2014, she made her professional debut.
 Since then, she has appeared in films with a number of prominent actors, including Ngozi Ezeonu, Charles Inojie, Chika Ike, Ebube Nwagbo, and Eve Esin.